ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/740537.jpg)](https://osu.ppy.sh/community/forums/topics/2014479)

-[xi - Last Resort](https://osu.ppy.sh/beatmapsets/740537#mania) by ::Aruel::{ user=3984370 }, [arpia97](https://osu.ppy.sh/users/6363008), and ::Lude::{ user=6974536 }\
+[xi - Last Resort](https://osu.ppy.sh/beatmapsets/740537#mania) by ::Aruel::{ user=3984370 }, ::arpia97::{ user=6363008 }, and ::Lude::{ user=6974536 }\
 252 BPM, 1:59 | 1.46★ – 6.06★\
 *description written by ::Silhoueska Elze::{ user=11517895 }*

 [Last Resort](https://osu.ppy.sh/beatmapsets/740537#mania/1562400) is such a versatile chart.
 There are so many difficulties provided here, each one probably suited for whatever skill level you are in (hence the high play count), and that alone makes it for a potential pick for this iteration of Project Loved.

-Hosted by ::Aruel::{ user=3984370 }, commonly known as *Fresh Chicken*, featuring guest difficulties by ::Arpia97::{ user=6363008 } and [Lude](https://osu.ppy.sh/users/6974536), *Last Resort* is a great example of the older-styled charts you'd see back during the time it was uploaded, as the majority of hard Ranked charts consisted of similar ideas and patterns.
+Hosted by ::Aruel::{ user=3984370 }, commonly known as *Fresh Chicken*, featuring guest difficulties by ::Arpia97::{ user=6363008 } and ::Lude::{ user=6974536 }, *Last Resort* is a great example of the older-styled charts you'd see back during the time it was uploaded, as the majority of hard Ranked charts consisted of similar ideas and patterns.
 In fact, you can see this quite well in Aruel's last nomination, [A Lasting Promise](https://osu.ppy.sh/beatmapsets/740015#mania/1565608).

 As said before, it resembles old-style charting very well, as it came from someone who was well known for such a thing, and if you don't know what to expect from one, you'll typically be greeted with handstreams, 1/8 trills, and heavy chords.
 This approach to charting doesn't have nearly as much of a prominence as it did back then, but that's not to say it's bad!
 Much of the value behind charts like these is held high due to those factors, and if it wasn't already obvious enough, this set is popular.
 Like, really really popular.